-:: The theme of this month’s book review column is writing the world we want into existence, or, writing the white supremacist patriarchy out of it.*
+:: The theme of this month’s book review essay is writing the world we want into existence, or, writing the white supremacist patriarchy out of it.*

 When I first saw the cover of Runyan‘s Daughters of the Night Sky, I thought, “Oh my God, the cover designer screwed up.”
 Because this is a World War II book about female pilots, and on the cover there were biplanes.
 In WWII, pilots flew really cool single-engine props like P-51 Mustangs—sleek, steel machines that looked like airborne torpedoes with wings.
 They didn’t fly planes made of fabric like they did in WWI.
 That’s ridiculous.

 So, I was totally wrong.
 Daughters of the Night Sky tells the story of Katya, who dreams of being a pilot despite being a woman in early-20th-century Russia.
 She manages to earn a place in a military flight school.
 A WWII approaches, she joins an all-female regiment of nighttime bombers.
 The planes they’re given to fly are indeed old-fashioned biplanes—just like the ones on the book cover.
 These planes are so old, they don’t even have radio comms.
 They don’t have parachutes.
 They don’t have anything except for a woman pilot, a woman navigator, and some bombs.

 But the women are so successful that they keep earning adulations, honors, and more dangerous duties.
 The Nazis give them a dazzling nickname: Die Nachthexen—The Night Witches.
 I want that on a t-shirt.
 (Aimie, can you please make that happen?)

 This book is simply beautiful: the characters vivid, the historical setting immense, the story sweeping and magnetic.
 Runyan brings incredible characters from history to life and makes you care, deeply, about their future.